 Ralph Lauren Camel Coat

 Starting in last place, I’d heard so many good things about RL coats, but I have mixed feelings about this one.
 It was itchy around the neck, and the huge front patch pockets weren’t my favorite.
 The tie on this coat fell out of place quickly.
 The length was also tricky; it’s shorter than average and at my height (5’9″) felt like its proportions would only work with pants/denim.
 I did love the color (a dark, rich camel) and silky lining.
-The longer version has positive reviews and may have won me over.

 On My Wishlist: Max Mara